 Do you have any favorite toys?
 Maybe you love playing with a slinky or playdough.
 Many kids can’t get enough of their dolls and action figures.
 Or perhaps your favorite is those colorful little blocks we all know as LEGO® blocks.
 Let’s learn a little more about the history of these fun toys.

 What makes LEGO® toys so great?
 They can be taken apart and reused over and over again to make new creations.
-Kids can’t get enough of these toys!
+Kids can’t get enough of them!
 The brand has grown from just toys to include movies, games, competitions, and even LEGO®-themed amusement parks!